K4Kaif/K8S-Learning/README.md

 6. kubectl delete pod <podname> (to delete the specific pod)
 7. kubectl describe pod <podname> (to get the details of a particular pod)
 8. kubectl logs <podname> (provides to debug a pod and check the logs of a pod)

+Q8. what is deployment?
+A. deployment is the one who manage pods. for example you want to create 10 pods you'll define that in Yaml manifesto of deployment. and then the manifesto -> deployment -> Replica set -> pods so here  deployment create defined pods with the help of replica set. why we use Deployment when there is pod.yaml already because with pod.yaml we have to create it manually one by one here deploment's replica set do it in few seconds